 Why was HB-15-1267 necessary?

 In 2012, the Colorado Court of Appeals ruled that individuals who are on probation with a sentence that specifically prohibits drug use should also be prohibited from using MMJ.
 The decision came after the then-District Attorney for the 18th Judicial District challenged a lower court’s ruling allowing an individual probationer, Leonard Charles Watkins, to use MMJ.
 Following the DA’s reasoning that, “[t]here are different public safety concerns and different laws that apply to [individuals on probation] than apply to the rest of the community,” the Court of Appeals distinguished Medical Marijuana Registry Cards from pharmaceutical prescriptions and held that Colorado’s constitutional amendment allowing sanctioned use of MMJ did not grant, “an unlimited constitutional right to use the drug in any place or any manner.”

 HB 15-1267 overrules the Court of Appeals’ decision in the Watkins case.
-With the new law, individuals who have a Medical Marijuana Registry Card can use MMJ without violating the terms of their probation.
+With the new law under C.R.S. §18-1.3-204, individuals who have a Medical Marijuana Registry Card may use MMJ without violating the terms of their probation.

 Does HB 15-1267 allow for recreational use of marijuana while on probation?

 No. HB 15-1267 does not allow for recreational use of marijuana while on probation.
 The new law is specific to MMJ and only allows for medical use in accordance with Amendment 20 to the State Constitution (the amendment authorizing sanctioned use of MMJ).

 What are the exceptions that still make it illegal to use MMJ while on probation?